Al's Bar (American Hotel): History

 In 1979, Marc Kreisel and his partners purchased the dilapidated American Hotel on Hewitt Street, with a view to creating a cultural hub for the burgeoning art scene forming in downtown Los Angeles.
 In addition to converting the hotel into galleries, studios, and a home for artists, Kreisel, who viewed the whole building as "one big art show," purchased the ground floor bar from Alfonso Vasquez, the bar's namesake.
 Al's Bar was created to give artists a place to discuss art over beer.

 The "Money Pump"

 Inspired by Joseph Beuys's Honey Pump (1977), Marc Kreisel envisioned Al's Bar as a "money pump" for circulating money around its community of artists.
 He imagined this surplus supporting a gallery, where artists could show their work.
 As Kreisel himself noted, "It was a capitalistic endeavor to support the arts by itself- an alternative to the feds and the state and getting grants."
 As such, the bar attracted a broad clientele, whose purchases actually covered salaries and band fees.
 The neon sign outside the bar forewarned customers to "Tip or Die."
-Al's Bar eventually acquired works by dozens of artists, including Katy Crowe, Scott Greiger, James Griffith, Steve Hurd, Bruce Nauman, Allen Ruppersberg, Coleen Sterritt, and John Valadez, among others.
+Al's Bar eventually acquired works by dozens of artists, including Katy Crowe, Scott Grieger, James Griffith, Steve Hurd, Bruce Nauman, Allen Ruppersberg, Coleen Sterritt, and John Valadez, among others.